 I’m talking about “Writing YOUR Living Legacy”™ …

 With the share-ability of the Internet, we are no longer stifled with just one book that truncates our lives at “The End.”
-In a Living Legacy, long after you have written your last word, future generations can laugh with you, cry with you, exclaim at your antics … and add their own through cloud a document you created, or personal website - or even consider a published book!
+In a Living Legacy, long after you have written your last word, future generations can laugh with you, cry with you, exclaim at your antics … and add their own comments and life experiences, through a cloud document you created, or personal website - or even consider a published book!

-As a Boomer if you’ve written a book and it isn’t about your early life or anecdotes of your parents’ or grandparents’ lives, think with me for a minute … what will your family remember of you?
+As a Boomer if you haven't written a book and become a famous author, think with me for a minute … what will your family remember of you?
 Will your descendants three generations from now even know who you were?
 Do the books you’ve written tell them anything about you?